PI-UniA/FSRDigitalTwin3D/README.md

 ### Virtual Layer
 The virtual layer acts as the use case's virtualization environment.
 It mirrors and visualizes the physical counterpart and provides a UI for user interaction.
 Up to this point, the virtual layer is implemented through a client using the Unity Engine as simulation environment.

-- *gRPC/AAS*: The gRPC/AAS-based digital workspace respresents the digital twin's representation of a given use case and implements the interface ```IDigitalWorkspace```.
-This class acts as a hub for bidirectional communication between the digital and virtual layer.
+- *gRPC/AAS*: The gRPC/AAS-based digital workspace provides a connection to the digital twin's semantic representation of a given use case and its entities and processes implementing the interface ```IDigitalWorkspace``` in the process.
+This interface acts as a hub for bidirectional communication between the digital and virtual layer.
 - *ROS2-TCP-Connector*: Provides an addititonal connection to the ROS2 workspace
 - *VR layer*: Allows a VR-Operator to interact with the virtual scene
-- *Virtual workspace*: Contains all actors, robots, behaviors, sensors, simulation models etc. within the simulation
+- *Virtual workspace*: Contains all actors, robots, behaviors, sensors, simulation models etc. within the simulation environment

 ### Physical Layer
 The physical layer is the set of supported physical assets of a given use case connected and digitized within the digital twin.

 - *UR5e*: The system supports a UR5e cobot, which is digitized in the digital layer and simulated in the virtual layer
 - *Human Operator*: The human operator is also part of the physical layer.
-Technically, she/he can also interact with the virtualization layer as a VR-Operator, but we are not fuzzy...
+Technically, she/he can also interact with the virtualization layer as a VR-Operator, but we are not fussy...
 - *Physical Sensor*: The set of physical sensors sending data to the digital twin.

 ## Contributing